B'nai B'rith UK

 By focusing on decision-makers and influencers, its objective is to be a positive influence on policy developments affecting the State of Israel and Jewish interests generally.

-Each year, since 2000, B’nai B’rith’s CJIC committee has proudly organised Jewish Culture and Heritage Days in the UK.
-These events take place in September and are held all over the country.
-They are part of the European Days of Jewish Culture & Heritage that takes place throughout mainland Europe.
+Each year, since 2000, B’nai B’rith UK has proudly organised Jewish Heritage Days in the UK.
+These events take place between September and December and are held all over the country.
+They are part of the EDJCH that takes place throughout mainland Europe.

 BBUK Qiryat Gat Foodbank and Distribution Centre